walra356/CamiFITS.jl/docs/src/index.md

 We distinguish between `IMAGE` and `TABLE` HDU data types.
 The first HDU in a .fits file is called the `PRIMARY` HDU.

-Let us consider an *existing* .fits file, "example.fits".
+Let "example.fits" be an *existing* .fits file.
 By the commands

 ```
 julia> filnam = "example.fits"